Disease Guide ·Intestinal Blockage ·2026

 What Causes Intestinal Blockage

-Foreign body obstruction occurs when a dog swallows something that can't pass through the digestive tract.
-Common culprits include socks, underwear, toys, bones, corn cobs, peach pits, rocks, and string or ribbon.
-The object gets stuck in the stomach or intestines, blocking food and fluid from passing.
-Young dogs and breeds known for indiscriminate eating are at highest risk.
-Socks and toys are the most common objects
+Dog swallows something that won't pass the digestive tract - socks, toys, bones, corn cobs, peach pits, rocks, string.
+Object lodges in stomach or intestines, blocking food and fluid.
+Young dogs and indiscriminate eaters at highest risk.
+Socks and toys are most common

 Symptoms - What to Watch For

-Repeated vomiting — especially after eating or drinking.
+Repeated vomiting (especially after eating).
 Complete loss of appetite.
 Painful, distended abdomen.
-Lethargy and depression.
+Lethargy.
 Straining to defecate or no bowel movements.
-Drooling and restlessness.
-If you saw your dog swallow something, don't wait for symptoms — call your vet immediately.
+Drooling, restlessness.
+If you saw your dog swallow something, call your vet immediately - don't wait.
 Vomiting + no bowel movements = emergency

 Diagnosis - $300-$800